kaistAI/Janus/README.md

 > Note that you must specify `--system_key` and `--user_key` arguments in order to properly create the model input.

-We use the LLM-as-a-Judge approach to evaluate model responses on Multifaceted Bench.
+We use a LLM-as-a-Judge approach to evaluate model responses on Multifaceted Bench.
 In the paper, we used `gpt-4-0125-preview` (GPT-4 Turbo) as the evaluator model and averaged scores of 3 runs.

 ```bash
 python run_eval_openai.py \